spaderkung/spaderkung.github.io/README.md

 ```
 <p align="center"><img src="assets/rect corn.png" alt="drawing" width="80%"/></p>

 Some more organic shapes can easily be created using curves and vertices.
 There are some built-in possibilities in p5.
 Be aware that aftewr p5 1.x some creative control was lost when the _curveVertex_ was removed and the _splineVertex_ was added.
+After creating the four corners the p5 function _splineVertex_ is used to draw a smooth continous curve which creates this beautiful rectangle in gruvbox yellow `#FABD2F`.

 ```js
     // Centered rectangle